Jadaan59/CyberArk--Home-assignment/Report.md

 ## 9. ✅ Initial Success
 Once the virtual environment setup was working, I shared the tool with a few friends—it worked for them too.
 That gave me the green light to continue.
 ## 10. 🧪 Planning for Docker + Automation
 With a working version ready, I turned my focus back to Docker, planning to integrate it later with some automation.
+I experimented with Docker and tried running Ollama inside a container, but due to model pull limitations during build-time and the nature of the serve loop, I decided to keep the tool lightweight and local for this version.
 ## 11. 🧩 Final Touches
 I built a precise process for chunking and analysis to ensure performance and reliability.
 It also prevented the model from consuming too much time or memory.
 ## 12. 🚀 Ready for Submission